Experienced Domestic Violence Defense Lawyer

 Often, the mere accusation of domestic violence is all that is required for a person to be arrested and charged with domestic violence in Oklahoma.
 That alone is a scary fact; however, when paired with the issue that many people believe a person would not make a false accusation of being the victim on domestic abuse or domestic violence increases the seriousness of defending domestic violence crimes is Oklahoma.

 Your career, your freedom and your reputation depend on the outcome of your domestic violence case in Oklahoma.
 Your interests demand you contact an experienced domestic violence criminal defense attorney upon become a suspect of domestic violence or being arrested for domestic violence.
-Contact Cannon Law Firm, PLLC now to receive a free confidential consultation on your case.
+Contact CANNON & ASSOCIATES, PLLC now to receive a free confidential consultation on your case.

 What is Domestic Violence in Oklahoma?